 Pursuant to the Extended Option agreement, Timberline did not make the option payment due March 31, 2018 to Gunpoint.
 Accordingly, Timberline's option to acquire the Talapoosa gold project has terminated and 100% ownership of Talapoosa has reverted back to Gunpoint.

-As at March 31, 2018, Gunpoint has received US\$1.3 million and 3.0 million common shares of Timberline.
+Total consideration received by Gunpoint under the agreement is US\$1.3 million and 3.0 million common shares of Timberline.